benjamingarzon/SeqLearn/README.md

   --restart             Remove previous data and start from session 1.
   --demo                Do a demo, no saving.
   --session SESSION     Run only this session.
+Incompatible with --restart --run RUN             Run only this run.
 Incompatible with --restart --fmri                Run in fMRI mode.
+  --no_upload           Do not upload the data to the database.
 ```